Erol Büyükburç: Early years and family life

 Büyükburç was born on 8 August 1936 in Adana.
 After primary school in his hometown and commerce-high school in Istanbul, he briefly studied economy the Istanbul University.
 However, he abandoned the higher education after choosing a music career.

 From his relationship with Türkan Türker, he had two daughters; Ajlan (born in 1970) and Jeyan (born in 1977).
 Ajlan, a talented singer, died at age 28 in a car accident on 22 July 1999.
 Büyükburç was hospitalized into the intensive care unit with heart problems after learning about the death of his daughter, whom he loved very much.
 He had adopted Ajlan in her later years while he did not recognize his other child Esra Elik, a daughter from his relationship with Seher Elik.

-He had first married 24-year-old Emel in 1976.
+He first married 24-year-old Emel in 1976.
 From this marriage, he became the father of daughter Evren in 1978.
 His wife Emel died from cancer on 22 September 2001.
 After Emel's death, he married Gönül Demirkol and had a daughter, Özlem.
 Erol and Gönül divorced after one and a half years.
 Later, he married a German citizen Ute User in 2004.